How to Write Amazing Horn Arrangements

-Writing horn arrangements is a skilful balancing act.
+Writing horn arrangements is a skillful balancing act.
 Get it right and your track has instant power and energy.
 Get it wrong… your track drowns in a sea of decibels.
-So how do you get it right?

 Pick your instruments